-I happen to be more of a cyclist, and took this for a ride on my stationary bike stand.
-Suffice to say they handled my profuse sweating with ease.
+I happen to be more of a cyclist, can use this headset during extremely sweaty rides.
 The ear hook design proves useful: I always towel off my head during cycling workouts.
 True wireless earbuds without ear hooks fall out when I do this, but these remain in place without issue.

 Does the Powerbeats stay connected?

 Seeing how Beats is an Apple subsidiary, it’s no surprise that the Beats Powerbeats performs better with iOS devices than Android ones.
 This is due to Bluetooth codec support and the proprietary H1 chip which does more than facilitating hands-free Siri access.
 The Class 1 Bluetooth 5.0 connection also improves power efficiency over Bluetooth 4.X devices and offers compression advantages.

 We say it over and over again here: AAC performs unreliably on Android devices, which is unfortunate because it’s the only high-quality codec the Powerbeats supports.
 Unless your hearing is pristine, you’re unlikely to notice a difference.
 Compounding that information with the fact that most users will listen during workouts, the benefits of high-quality codecs are nearly nullified, save for latency.
 Android users may notice a slight audio-visual lag when streaming from YouTube or Netflix.

 You can stream audio from one iPhone to two Beats Powerbeats headsets, which is a great way to share music at a distance.